wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/discover-additional-blogs-microsoft-cloud-app-security/includes/2-review-additional-blogs.md

 The blog is located just off the Microsoft Security and Compliance website.
 You can review the content here: [Welcome to the MCAS Ninja Blog Series!]( https://techcommunity.microsoft.com/t5/microsoft-security-and/welcome-to-the-mcas-ninja-blog-series/ba-p/1775379?azure-portal=true).

-## MCAS Data Protection Blog Series
+## MCAS data protection blog series

 This blog is written by Sarahzin Chowdhury.
 She’s one of the Cloud App Security and Defender for Identity Program Managers on the Cloud + AI Security Customer Experience Engineering team.
 Throughout this series, she’ll be explaining how to protect your data using Microsoft Cloud App Security.